avibrown/micro_ros_ei/README.md

 	"/ei_micro_ros_publisher"));
 ```

-These names are what will appear on your ROS2 system once the MicroROS agent detects your MicroROS publisher.
+These names are what will appear on your ROS2 system once the microo-ROS agent detects your micro-ROS publisher.